 My work is presently heading in two directions though they seem destined to intersect.
 I have written several essays that interrogate the mind/body dualism from the perspectives of abuse and trauma survivors.

 My other recent work brings philosophical insights to issues of addiction and recovery.
-I am writing a book with the working title, On the Rocks Is a Form of Life: Philosophy and Addiction.
-Here is a link to a short interview from The Huffington Post http://www.huffingtonpost.com/tom-morris/philosophy-and-addiction_b_999933.html I also have three pieces in The New York Times, one of which examines Plato's allegory of the cave as a way to understand addiction and recovery.
+I have a new book forthcoming titled, Life on the Rocks: Finding Meaning in Addiction and Recovery.
+Here is a link to a short interview from The Huffington Post http://www.huffingtonpost.com/tom-morris/philosophy-and-addiction_b_999933.html I also have four pieces in The New York Times, one of which examines Plato's allegory of the cave as a way to understand addiction and recovery.
 Another piece rejects the analogy that addictions hijack brains.
 The third explores William James's notion of a "misery threshold."
-Links to both of them are found here: http://opinionator.blogs.nytimes.com/author/peg-o%E2%80%99connor/
+Links to them are found here: http://opinionator.blogs.nytimes.com/author/peg-o%E2%80%99connor/

-I also have blog with Psychology Today entitled, "Philosophy Stirred, Not Shaken."
-This is proving to be way too much fun.
-The address is: http://www.psychologytoday.com/blog/philosophy-stirred-not-shaken
+I also have blog with Psychology Today titled, "Philosophy Stirred, Not Shaken."
+The address is: http://www.psychologytoday.com/blog/philosophy-stirred-not-shaken I also have a blog with Rehabs.com, which is an online resource for all matters treatment related.
+The address is http://www.rehabs.com/author/peg-o-connor/ These blogs are proving to be way too much fun.

 While on sabbatical AY 2011-12, I was an AA Heckman Fellow at the Hazelden Foundation in Center City, Minnesota.
 My scholarship on philosophy and addiction both influences and is influenced by my work with the office of the dean of students on alcohol and drug education programs.